hakha-most/gwas_eqtl/README.md

 # Repository: gwas-eqtl

-This repository contains scripts used for the analyses in the article "Systematic differences in discovery of genetic effects on gene expression and complex traits" by Mostafavi et al. Throughout, data files are used that are deposited on Zenodo with the DOI 10.5281/zenodo.6618073.
+This repository contains scripts used for the analyses in the article "Systematic differences in discovery of genetic effects on gene expression and complex traits" (https://doi.org/10.1038/s41588-023-01529-1).
+Throughout, data files are used that are deposited on Zenodo with the DOI 10.5281/zenodo.6618073.
 Some files are zipped and need to be decompressed.

 ## Directories and Scripts